Invariant Features for Global Crop Type Classification: Discussion

 An especially important next step is to transfer crop type mapping tools to regions that are most food insecure and in urgent need of reliable agricultural statistics.
 For instance, many countries in sub-Saharan Africa remain chronically data-scarce despite being highly vulnerable to food crises \cite{africa1, africa2}.
 Our results show that cross-hemisphere transfer is feasible: being in the Southern Hemisphere is not a barrier.
 The key question is when transfer fails.

-The yield range in the CropGlobe dataset does not reach the lower levels common in many African systems: corn yields in some areas are less than 5 t/ha (CropGlobe's lowest is France at approximately 9.8 t/ha), and rice yields are often less than 2 t/ha (France in our dataset is about 5.6 t/ha).
+The yield range in the CropGlobe dataset does not reach the lower levels common in many African systems: corn yields in some areas are less than 5 t/ha (CropGlobe's lowest is ARG at approximately 5.1 t/ha), and rice yields are often less than 2 t/ha (FRA in our dataset is about 5.6 t/ha).
 Under such low-yield (low-biomass) conditions, combined with differences in phenology and environment, models trained on our data may not transfer directly to these more challenging regions.

-Even so, our results already show that S2 2D median features achieve consistently strong cross-country accuracy within the same continent, and we hypothesize a feasible path forward.
-By collecting crop type data from neighboring or similar countries to supplement the training data, the model can be exposed to spectral–temporal patterns close to those expected in the target.
+Even so, our results already show that S2 spectral--temporal features achieve consistently strong cross-country accuracy, and we hypothesize a feasible path forward.
+By collecting crop type data from neighboring or similar countries to supplement the training data, the model can be exposed to spectral--temporal patterns close to those expected in the target.
 Approaches such as soft labels \cite{weakly1, weakly2}, label transfer \cite{labeltransfer}, and weak constraints \cite{weakconstraints} can be used to anchor the model to the target region’s distribution and require only a small amount of local ground truth for calibration.
 This path does not require the same quantity or quality of labels as in our study, but can improve robustness and, while moving toward operational mapping, greatly reduce local labeling needs and costs.

 The transfer learning method developed here is able to serve as a first step.
 On this basis, future work will extend to more challenging settings, such as lower-yield, intercropped, and highly heterogeneous systems.
 A longer-term aim is to enable operational crop type mapping in low-income, data-scarce countries and to lower labeling and statistical costs.
 This is a promising route to bring cost-effective crop type mapping to the regions that need it most.